Chart Color Schemes

 Newport has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 26 projects likely to affect the area.
+The performance of an area can be significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of 26 projects that are likely to impact the area.
 Notable projects include Better Places Spotswood & South Kingsville, Newport Community Hub Upgrade, 96 Wilkins Street Newport Development, and Altona North Strategic Site.
-The following list details those most relevant.
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.